 The department guides where new bores can be installed without increasing the risk of impacting the quality of the water resource or environmentally sensitive areas, such as wetlands.
 The department's garden bore suitability map was updated in 2011 and will be updated again when the new Gnangara groundwater allocation plan is finalised, to reflect the over-allocated status of the Gnangara plan area.
-The department has also run a social media campaign to enhance garden bore owners'

-awareness of groundwater as a limited resource and to encourage waterwise use of garden bores.
-This is part of the "Be groundwater wise" campaign by the department and Water Corporation.
+The department also undertook digital education campaigns in 2019 to increase garden bore owners' awareness of groundwater as a limited and shared resource and to encourage waterwise use of garden bores.
+This is part of the department and Water Corporation's "Be groundwater wise" campaign and contributes to implementation of the Waterwise Perth Action Plan.
+The expanded Be Groundwater Wise website provides one location for garden bore and waterwise advice: begroundwaterwise.wa.gov.au